-It should be noted that the conditional service feature may significantly degrade intersection operation if the left-turn detector is prone to frequent failure.
+The conditional service feature may significantly degrade intersection operation if the leftturn detector is prone to frequent failure.

 Simultaneous Gap-Out

 Simultaneous gap-out ensures that the active phase in each ring is in agreement about the ability to terminate their respective phases before crossing the barrier.
 In this manner, the frequency of phase termination by gap-out is increased.
 Phase termination by gap-out implies that the queue has been served and, if advance detection is used, that the indecision zone is clear.
 Thus, use of this feature provides both safety and efficiency benefits.
 This feature is typically enabled by default.
 It should not be disabled unless the analysis of site-specific conditions indicates that such action will improve operation and safety.